EvolBioInf/mapro/README.md

 `$ sudo apt install bc phylonium ncbi-blast+ primer3 noweb`

+It also requires the NCBI CLI [datasets and dataformat](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/)

 For the documentation these extra packages are required:

 `$ sudo apt install texlive-science texlive-pstricks texlive-latex-extra texlive-fonts-extra`

 ### Other packages